• The Distorted Reality of a Haunted Mind

 8. 1/30/19 @ 00:59 https://www.huffingtonpost.com/entry/covington-catholic students-blackface-race-issues_us_5c472a2de4b0a8dbe1752db5

 I looked through all the links and responded to her first two responses without directly addressing the new thread.
 The two links I responded to cover an incident where the high school students make “rape jokes” and also an event where the students are seen in “black face”.
-Because my professor did not provide any context or response of her own, I had to deduce her response based on the articles she provided.
-In my opinion, it’s a lazy way to state your point.
-Formulating her response on her behalf, my professor was trying to argue that the Covington Catholic Students are indisputably vile.
+Because my professor did not provide any context in her response, I have to assume that she was trying to argue that the Covington Catholic Students have committed enough indecent and inhuman acts outside of the “Sandmann smirk” and his association with the group is enough to villainize him as an individual.

 I do not articulate my response very well: